pcmichaud/micro/docs/_sources/risque_en.rst.txt

 -  **Exercise H**: What will be his choice?

 The show, *Les Dragons (Dragon's Den)* from Radio-Canada and CBC provides a direct illustration of what is happening.
-Participation from one of the Dragon is always conditionnal to a share of the profits.
-Negociation takes place on the share of profits that the entrepreneur needs to give up in order to obtain an investment from the Dragon.
+Participation from one of the Dragon is always conditional to a share of the profits.
+Negociation takes place on the share of profits that the entrepreneur needs to give up in order to obtain an investment from the dragon.
 Here is an example (in french) of two entrepreneurs who drove a hard bargain...

 .. raw:: html